Jānis Porziņģis: Professional playing career

 Porziņģis played for 15 different teams in multiple European national domestic leagues over a 14-year career.
 He officially retired from playing professional basketball in 2015 after having last played in 2013.

 National team career

 Porziņģis also made a few appearances with the senior Latvian national team.

-Post playing career
+Post-playing career

-After he retired from playing professional basketball, Porziņģis became an agent for his younger brother, Kristaps Porziņģis, who is himself a professional basketball player for the Atlanta Hawks of the National Basketball Association (NBA).
+After he retired from playing professional basketball, Porziņģis became an agent for his younger brother, Kristaps Porziņģis, who is himself a professional basketball player for the Golden State Warriors of the National Basketball Association (NBA).